 - Designed to build a better future, create opportunities through education, health and economic independence.

 - Be an educational centre for our community to learn about First Nations Australian culture.
 Repair bridges, strengthen ties and connect with the Traditional Owners of our land.

 For information, please contact email@example.com or connect via Facebook.

 Who is the Kingston Koorie Mob?

 The Kingston Koorie Mob was set up by Parkdale Secondary College for Aboriginal youth in Kingston.
 It promotes cultural identity, encourages personal and educational development.
-To find out more, call Katrina, Koorie Leader - Parkdale Secondary College on 9580 6311.
+To find out more, call Katrina, Koorie Leader - St Kilda Football Club on 1300 467 246.

 Aboriginal cultural heritage in the City of Kingston is overseen by the following public authorities: